Abd-al Karim

 Abd-al Karim (1897–1927) was an Afghan emir who ruled only in the Southern Province from July 1924 to January 1925.

 Early life

 Abd-al Karim was born in 1897.
 He was the youngest son of Mohammad Yaqub Khan, an ex-monarch of Afghanistan who was forced into exile to the British Raj in 1879, and his mother, a Herati consort, was a slave of his father.
-At some point in his life, he married his wife, Saltanat, and in 1922 he had a child, Abur Razzaq.
+At some point in his life, he married his wife, Saltanat (a daughter of Ayub Khan (Emir of Afghanistan)), and in 1922, he had a child, Abdur Razzaq.
 On 4 March 1917 he escaped from Dehra Dun to tribal territory but was captured shortly thereafter by the British.

 Emir

 In 1924, Abd-al Karim was informed that the Khost rebellion was going on in the Southern Province.
 "There is a rebellion now in Khost", the tribesmen said, "and it is an opportune time for you to regain the country which your father lost".
 In July, he crossed from British India into Afghanistan, where after 2 days of walking with the tribesmen, he reached a village called Nawakot.
 It was in that village that Abd-al Karim met the leader of the Zadran tribe, Burland Khan.
 Soon after he arrived, all the countryside would learn of Abd-al Karim's return.
 Crowds arrived in Nawakot to pay him homage, and a proclamation was created in Persian which declared Abd-al Karim to be the new Emir, which was stamped with the thumbprints of men from various different tribes.
 After proclaiming to the rebels that he would govern justly with a council of 40 ulama, he assumed control of the rebellion.

 In his memoir, Habibullāh Kalakāni, who fought as a soldier of Amanullah during the rebellion, states that Abd-al Karim failed to be an inspiration to the rebel forces.
 He writes that "He hoped that the name which he bore and the memory of his grandfather would cause the country to turn to him and to proclaim him as deliverer against one who sought to impose unpopular reforms.
 Abdul Karim was mistaken.
 No one evinced very much interest in him.
 He was politely received.
 His sword was accepted as an adjunct to the rebel forces, but he never became more than an individual."

 After the defeat of the rebellion in January 1925 he evaded capture, and fled back into British India, where he was interned in Lahore and Benares.